Affiliate links on Android Authority may earn us a commission. Learn more.

 Other smaller upgrades

 Apple is likely to bring incremental upgrades throughout the iPad Mini experience.
 We might see improved cameras, more base storage, an upgrade to Wi-Fi 6E, and more.
-Of course, these are just assumptions, though.
-We will update this article with more spec details as they emerge.
+Of course, these are just assumptions for now but we will keep you updated with more spec details as they emerge.